An Ultimate Guide: Cataract Eye Surgery

 The best medical approach to remove any cataract is through cataract surgery.
 This eye surgery procedure is generally done in a specialized medical eye clinic, regular hospital or any outpatient ambulatory surgery clinic.

-There are 3 acceptable standards of cataract surgery performed by an eye specialist.
+3 acceptable standards of cataract surgery performed by an eye specialist

 This is the most common procedure where the entire operation could last up to 15-20 minutes with minimal usage of sedation by your eye surgeon.
 The surgeon makes use of an operating microscope and creates a small incision near the cornea on the surface of the affected eye.
 The laser like instrument (thin ultrasound probe) is inserted into the eye using ultrasonic vibration to dissolve the cloudy lens (phacoemulsify).
 The small particles are suctioned and an artificial lens implant is put into the capsular bag where the cataract was removed.
 The lens implant is part of the normal cataract surgery as it replaces the cloudy lens or cataract that is removed.
 The eye is no different than a camera requiring a lens to focus and obtain a clear picture.
 In most cases, no stitches are needed to close the incision.